Table of Contents

 - Details of different orientation POCs

 While drafting a welcome email needs to be highly personal to your organisation and your culture, there are ways to figure out how to start them off.
 Recalling your own plight on your own first day puts you in almost the perspective of the new joiners.
 Ask yourself what you would have liked to have known as you were starting off.

-Figure the gaps you had in figuring out how the next few days and the rest of your work days would progress.
+Figure the gaps you had in figuring out how the next few days and the rest of your workdays would progress.
 As you write the email, remember that its most important purpose is to help situate the new joiner and make them feel at home.
+To achieve this, you should also avoid things like DKIM fail, ensure proper email authentication, so that you can make a good first impression on your email receivers.

 This part of the email is where you need to tell your new employee how delighted you are that they have joined your organisation.
 This section doesn’t need to be very long, and a few sentences should suffice.
 The main thing is that they know you are glad to have them join the company.

 Starting at a new company is quite a big decision, so it’s important that the employees feel secure in their choice.

 2. Give a glimpse of the first day and way forward

-Make sure in your email to let your new hire know when their first day will be, and where to show up.
+Make sure to let your new hire know when their first day will be and where to show up in your email.
 Try to give them a rough outline of their first day’s schedule.

-They will be a bit more relaxed if they have some expectations for what they will be doing, whether it’s orientation all day, or getting down to some work.
-If there is anything they need to bring with them or to bring in to the office ahead of time, let them know in your welcome email.
+They will be more relaxed if they have some expectations for what they will be doing, whether it’s orientation all day or getting down to some work.
+If there is anything they need to bring with them or into the office ahead of time, let them know in your welcome email.

 This is also a good time to tell them why you thought they were a good fit for the position and why you brought them on board.